saurabmish/saurabmish/README.md

 I'm Saurabh.
 I'm a computer science graduate student at California State University, Fullerton.

-The repositories that I'm working on the most are [Reddit Backend][1] and [Spring Boot][2].
+The repositories that I'm working on the most are:
+1. [Reddit Backend][1]
+2. [Microblog][2]
+3. [Car Inventory][3]

-In the Reddit Backend project, I'm [revisiting the group project][3] for a course I was enrolled in, during Spring 2020.
++ In the Reddit Backend project, I'm [revisiting the group project][3] for a course I was enrolled in, during Spring 2020.
 See whats new [here][2].

-In the Spring Boot project, I'm trying to understand how a modern Java microservice application works.
-My focus in on RESTful API development & testing using spring microservices.
++ In the Microblog project, I'm implementing a full-stack application using Python's Django microservices.

-Serious projects (pinned) are integrated with remote build environments like Travis CI, CircleCI, and GitHub Actions, where complete coverage for souce code and test cases are performed.
++ The Car Inventory project consists of API development using Java's Spring microservices with TDD approach.
+This is the right project to get started with test-driven development because Java is enterprise-y!

-You can [email me](mailto:saurab.mish@gmail.com), or find me on:
+You can also find me on:

 + [LinkedIn][4]